 The thermal expansion valve, also known as a thermostatic A/C metering valve, turns the high-pressure gas into a low-pressure liquid refrigerant.

 A number of problems can arise with any of your vehicle’s A/C system components that can affect the entire system.
 An electrical failure can allow acid to build up and damage any one of the system’s components.
 In addition, if there’s not enough oil lubricant in the system, problems can arise.
 Think of the lubricant as the “blood” of your vehicle’s A/C system.

 Dirty coils filled with built-up dust and grime can cause the A/C to run continuously, resulting in increased pressure and causing the compressor to fail.
-Another cause of overheating and compressor failure is blocked or damaged refrigerant lines.
+Another cause of overheating and compressor failure is blocking or damaging refrigerant lines.
 Cracks or holes in the lines can also cause the system to leak refrigerant.
-The resulting low refrigerant level forces the compressor to work harder pumping refrigerant through the system, causing the compressor to ultimately break down.
+Also, the resulting low refrigerant level forces the compressor to work harder pumping refrigerant through the system, causing the compressor to ultimately break down.
 Another cause of compressor failure is adding too much or using the wrong type of refrigerant.

 Most problems with evaporators involve leaks.
-Two main causes of evaporator leaks are broken seams and corrosion that results from moist debris.
+Also, the main cause of evaporator leaks are broken seams and corrosion that results from moist debris.
 A failed evaporator must be replaced.

 No matter which of your car’s A/C components is damaged, it’s imperative that you take it to a reputable automotive repair shop.
 Creech Import Repair is a 5-star-rated auto repair shop.
-We have been serving our satisfied customers for a quarter century.
-Let us at Creech inspect your car’s A/C system and make any necessary repairs to ensure the remainder of your summer cruises are enjoyably cool.
+We have been serving our satisfied customers for a quarter-century.
+Lastly, let us at Creech inspect your car’s A/C system and make any necessary repairs to ensure the remainder of your summer cruises are enjoyably cool.